 Feverfew is said to be effective in the prevention of migraine headaches and useful for relieving menstrual pain, asthma, and arthritis.
 In vitro, feverfew inhibits platelet aggregation (1).

-Three of 5 relatively small but well-designed studies of feverfew’s effect on migraine headaches support its efficacy in prevention (2-4), but 2 larger and better-designed studies do not (5-6).
+A 2015 Cochrane review of feverfew for migraines evaluated 6 trials (561 subjects).
+The 5 earlier studies showed varying results, but the most recent study was larger and more robust and showed a significant decrease of 0.6 attacks per month in migraines versus placebo (2).
 Differences among study findings may result from differences in formulations of feverfew used and dosage.
 Evaluations of feverfew on rheumatoid arthritis are few.
-One study showed no apparent benefit from oral feverfew in rheumatoid arthritis (7).
+One study showed no apparent benefit from oral feverfew in rheumatoid arthritis (3).